kuv2707/he-plus-plus/README.md

 * the programs sometimes glitch and control flow becomes entirely different

 * if statements must always have a corresponding else

+# Notes
+* Unassigned array and object declarations will not even be executed